Who can use this feature?

 Apply individual suggestions by clicking on the Suggested: icon under each field, or apply all using the Apply suggestions button in the top right-hand corner of the form window.
 Click Save before exiting.

-Syncing form responses to your CRM
+Syncing form responses to your connected systems

 You can also copy individual answers with ⌘C/CTRL+C or download a PDF copy of the full form.